YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

 Config in `yun.yml, use colorful word cloud instead of native tag cloud.

 - `enable`: enable word cloud
-- `height`: set height of word cloud
+- `height`: set the height for word cloud

 ## player